 Model Number: All product model numbers presented to consumers must be listed.
 If you have more than one model number for each product, you should include all model numbers in the declaration.
 Each model number is a different product and should be listed separately.

 Qualified Design ID (QDID): List the QDID provided to you by the manufacturer.
 List multiple QDIDs if necessary.

-Publish Date: Include the date the product was published.
-If the product has not yet been released, include the planned publish date.
+Publish Date: Include today's date.
+If the product has not yet been released, include the future planned publish date.

 Actions Planned: Include a list of the actions your company will take to make this product compliant.

 Expected Resolution Date: List the date on which you plan to have this product compliant and resolve the enforcement issue.

 Please be aware that all the above information must be included for your Corrective Action Plan (CAP) to be approved.
 If one or more fields do not seem applicable, please type N/A in the specific field.